-Maria Butina Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme
+Maria Butina Pleads Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme

 "I'm now writing to you and Sen. Sessions in your roles as Trump foreign policy experts / advisors. [...]
 Happenstance and the (sometimes) international reach of the NRA placed me in a position a couple of years ago to slowly begin cultivating a back-channel to President Putin's Kremlin.
 Russia is quietly but actively seeking a dialogue with the U.S. that isn't forthcoming under the current administration.
 And for reasons that we can discuss in person or on the phone, the Kremlin believes that the only possibility of a true re-set in this relationship would be with a new Republican White House."

-House intelligence committee Democrats quoted that message in their response to the GOP majority's report that said the contacts between people in the Trump camp and Russians in 2016 were "ill-advised" and not evidence of conspiracy.
+House intelligence committee Democrats quoted that message in their response to the GOP majority's report that said the contacts between people in the Trump camp and Russians in 2016 were "ill-advised" but not evidence of conspiracy.

-Trump himself told Reuters on Tuesday that contacts between his aides and Russians in 2016 were "peanut stuff."
+President Trump himself told Reuters on Tuesday that contacts between his aides and Russians in 2016 were "peanut stuff."
 They also, so far as the public evidence shows, did not yield a high-level meeting.

-Although Torshin later met Donald Trump Jr., at an event during an NRA convention, Butina and her colleagues were not able to broker a conference between candidate Trump and Russian President Vladimir Putin.
+Although Torshin later met Donald Trump Jr. at an event during an NRA convention, Butina and her colleagues were not able to broker a conference between candidate Trump and Russian President Vladimir Putin.

 Later, Erickson said in an email message on which Butina was cc'd:

-Note: An earlier version of this story incorrectly said the 2017 National Prayer Breakfast was on Feb.
-8. It was held on Feb.
-2 that year.